BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Horse Lord
 - Leader (Rohan Royal Guard)

-**ACTIVE/PASSIVE RULES**

-- **Herugrim** `ACTIVE` - If a Combat is tied at Fight value, Theoden wins.
+- **Herugrim** `ACTIVE`

+If a Combat is tied at Fight value, Theoden wins.
 If both sides have a similar special rule, roll off as normal.

-- **Forth, and Fear no Darkness** `ACTIVE` - Theoden's Stand Fast!
+- **Forth, and Fear no Darkness** `ACTIVE`

+Theoden's Stand Fast!
 Is 12" rather than 6".

-- **The will of Men is easily corrupted** `PASSIVE` - If Theoden is within 6" of Grima, Theoden is reduced to Fight 3, cannot declare Heroic Actions or spend Will points.
+- **The will of Men is easily corrupted** `PASSIVE`

+If Theoden is within 6" of Grima, Theoden is reduced to Fight 3, cannot declare Heroic Actions or spend Will points.

 </div>